Aspsine/EditTextInListView/README.md

 	//
 	// again, use data source to control view state.
 	// When user edit the text in one EditText item and scroll the ListView.
 The particularly EditText item will be
-	// reuse in adapter'getView(), this may lead text messed up in ListView.
+	// reuse in adapter's getView(), this may lead text messed up in ListView.
 	// How to deal with this problem?
 	// Easy!
 We update the text in data source at the same time when user is editing.
 TextWatcher is the best way to
 	// do this.